 Learning how to forgive yourself is difficult.
 It takes time, effort, and patience to make peace with your mistakes and move on.
 As adults, we’re more likely to forgive others, but we need to remember to practice the same kind of empathy for ourselves.
 Regardless of the scale of your mistake, it’s important you allow yourself to go through all the motions and feel all your feelings.

-Self forgiveness simply means that you have accepted the mistake and the outcome of the mistake and are willing to work to move past it.
+Self forgiveness simply means that you have accepted the mistake and the outcome of the mistake and are willing to work to move past it and stop feeling guilty.
 It means you won’t ruminate on the mistake, allowing yourself the humility to accept that you are a human being who is imperfect.
 Forgiveness doesn’t equate to condoning a specific behavior, nor should one think that they can act a certain way and ask for forgiveness later.
 Forgiveness comes with a certain amount of self-awareness, allowing the person to feel deeply sorry and reflect that in their behavior.1

 1. Remember, Mistakes Are Learning Experiences